yarian/layer-websdk/README.md

 });
 ```

-To get more granular details about the different types of `change` events and how to access just the data within the results that have changed, see the [Query API](http://static.layer.com/sdk/docs/#!/api/layer.Query)
+To get more granular details about the different types of `change` events and how to access just the data within the results that have changed, see the [Query API](http://static.layer.com/sdk/docs-1.1/#!/api/layer.Query).

 ## Authentication

 Authentication requires that:

-* you have setup an Identity Service
+* you have set up an Identity Service
 * your client sends a request to your identity service to get an Identity Token
-* your client provides that identity token to the Layer Web SDK.
+* your client provides that identity token to the Layer Web SDK

-Some of these concepts are explained in more detail in the [Authentication Guide](https://developer.layer.com/docs/websdk/guides#authentication); concepts specific to the Layer Web SDK are described here.
+Some of these concepts are explained in more detail in the [Authentication Guide](https://docs.layer.com/sdk/web/authentication#identity-token); concepts specific to the Layer Web SDK are described here.

-Assuming that you have an Identity Service, your javascript application will need to provide some method (`getIdentityToken()` in the example below) that gets the identity token.
+Assuming that you have an [Identity Provider](https://docs.layer.com/sdk/web/authentication#identity-token), your javascript application will need to provide some method (`getIdentityToken()` in the example below) that gets the identity token.

 ```javascript
 function getIdentityToken(nonce, callback) {